Joliet Region Education Hawk Scholarship Fund

 A program that annually chooses a number of teachers from the area based on recommendations submitted by fellow teachers, parents, students and community members.
 A committee comprised of local superintendents grade the applications and award those who have achieved a qualifying score.
 A dinner is held in the recipients honor and each principal has the opportunity to tell a little about each recipient.

-To nominate a teacher for the Chamber’s Joliet Area Great Teacher Award, download our 2018 great teacher nomination form.
+To nominate a teacher for the Chamber’s Joliet Area Great Teacher Award, download our 2019 great teacher award.
 Nominations are due in to the Chamber office.
 See nomination form for all criteria.

 Joliet Top Student Banquet